 Facebook extends ban on donations to lawmakers who voted against Biden win

-Facebook Inc (FB.O) said on Thursday it will resume making donations to U.S. lawmakers through its political action committee, but will not support 147 lawmakers who voted against President Joe Biden's electoral certification in January.
+WASHINGTON (Reuters) - Facebook Inc said on Thursday it will resume making donations to U.S. lawmakers through its political action committee, but will not support 147 lawmakers who voted against President Joe Biden’s electoral certification in January.

 The company had suspended all donations in the wake of the Jan.
 6 Capitol attack pending a review.